-In this article, we’ll explain the HDB SBF 2022 exercise and how it compares against a BTO flat and an Open Booking of Flats unit.
-And should you decide that you’d like to apply for an SBF HDB unit, we’ll also guide you through the eligibility criteria and application process for the HDB Sale of Balance Flats 2022 exercise.
+In this article, we’ll explain the HDB SBF 2025 exercise and how it compares against the BTO and OBF launches.
+We’ll also guide you through the eligibility criteria and application process.

-What Is the Sale of Balance Flats 2022 (SBF HDB)?
+What Is the Sale of Balance Flats Exercise?

-SBF HDB scheme is essentially an exercise that pools unsold flats from past BTO launches, surplus flats from Selective En-bloc Redevelopment Scheme (SERS) projects, and any flats repurchased by HDB.
+SBF scheme is essentially an exercise that pools unsold flats from past BTO launches, surplus flats from Selective En bloc Redevelopment Scheme (SERS) projects, and any flats repurchased by HDB.

 Nov 2022 | 1,071 |